 Why we picked the HP Spectre x360 13:

 If you want a more compact laptop without sacrificing the best screen quality possible, the HP Spectre x360 13 is the laptop for you.
-It houses an Intel Core processor with up to 3.9GHz, 16GB of memory, and a 1TB SSD.
+It houses an 11th-gen Intel Core processor starting with the four-core i5-1135G7, 8GB of memory, and 256 to 2TB of NVMe SSD storage.

-The 13.3-inch screen may be smaller than most on our list, but it offers 4K resolution, a brilliant AMOLED panel, and an anti-reflection coating to make the whole thing complete.
+The 13.3-inch screen may be smaller than most on our list, but it offers 4K resolution, typical AMOLED infinite contrast, and an anti-reflection coating to make the whole thing complete.
 The keyboard is backlit, and (as HP does often) there’s an included fingerprint reader for easy biometric security.

 This 2-in-1 ships with its own stylus for sketching, though the touchscreen is easy to use however you prefer.
-Theports include two very welcome Thunderbolt 3 connections, a USB 3.1 port, and a microSD port.
+Theports include two updated Thunderbolt 4/USB-C with USB 4 connections, DisplayPort 1.4, USB-A, and more.
 It’s also Wi-Fi 6 ready!
-Just make sure you get the AMOLED version of the laptop.
+Just make sure you get the AMOLED version of the laptop when you purchase.

 Who’s it for: Gamers to its core.